wnukiewiczofficial/wnukiewiczofficial/README.md

 <h1 align="left">Hi 👋, I'm David</h1>
 <h3 align="left">About me</h3>
-<p align="left">Currently, I am a student at Poznań University of Technology, pursuing a degree in Computer Science.
-I am in my third semester and have a keen interest in coding and developing new websites, applications, and games.
-In my spare time, I love to immerse myself in programming and have several projects posted on my Github profile.
-Additionally, I work as a freelance developer and have garnered valuable experience in the commercial creation of web-based games.
-My ultimate goal is to specialize in full-stack web development and create seamless and dynamic web applications.</p>
+<p align="left">I code and develop new websites, applications and games.
+I worked as a freelance developer and have garnered valuable experience in the commercial creation of web-based games.
+Except all the frontend and interactive applications I code the backend too.
+I am a student at Poznań University of Technology, pursuing a degree in Computer Science.
+In my spare time I sharpen my coding skills :) .</p>

 <h3 align="left">Information</h3>

-:100: I specialize in building React websites and creating web-based games

-🌱 I’m currently learning **More of a backend side of the websites and apps using Remix or Express**

-:pushpin: I am currently involved in multiple projects, including an **advanced todo tool "Pockety"** and a **websocket-based multiplayer game**

 :clipboard: Feel free to visit my portfolio to get to know more about me and my work **[wnukiewiczofficial/portfolio](https://wnukiewiczofficial.github.io/portfolio)**